-Before anything else, please make sure you get travel insurance (or click here if you're over 66): health facilities in rural Africa are often rudimentary and if something serious happens, you'll be glad you spent the few extra dollars or pounds on care or repatriation.
+Before anything else, please make sure you get travel insurance (or click here if you're over 66) if you're contemplating Africa travel: health facilities in rural Africa are often rudimentary and if something serious happens, you'll be glad you spent the few extra dollars or pounds on care or repatriation.
 That said, the standard of medical care for local or tropical illnesses can be quite high.

 For regular ailments, you can find pharmacies in most villages but beware – fake or expired drugs do find their way to the continent, especially in their generic form.
 Talk to the pharmacist and make sure your drugs are from the original manufacturer.
 Of course, bring what you usually need, and have a decent first aid kit with you.

-Other dangers to be aware of when traveling to Africa: poverty, which can lead to violence; driving and road conditions, where tiredness, overcrowding, and poorly maintained vehicles and infrastructure can mean danger; petty theft, although I've been pickpocketed more often in Europe than in Africa!
+Other dangers to be aware of when traveling to Africa: poverty, which can lead to violence; driving and road conditions, where tiredness, overcrowding, and poorly maintained vehicles and infrastructure can mean danger; drinking water safety; petty theft, although I've been pickpocketed more often in Europe than in Africa!

-That's a bit like saying the United States are dangerous, because in some cities everyday citizens are allowed to carry guns (mind you, for this very reason, going to the US scares me more than visiting Africa) or some parts of some cities are prone to gang warfare.
+That's a bit like saying the United States are dangerous, because in some cities everyday citizens are allowed to carry guns (mind you, for this very reason, going to the US scares me more than visiting Africa) or because you might run into some gang warfare.
 I can't say I feel safe walking around on my own in Johannesburg or Lagos, especially towards the end of the day, but to me, those are exceptions, not the rule.

 And yes, there have been violent conflicts on the continent.
-A few are still ongoing, and according to the Global Peace Index, five in 10 of the world's most dangerous countries are in Africa.
-Perhaps, but these are countries (with one exception) that are at war.
-Other warring countries have found peace, and I hope these will too.
-Meantime, if you're traveling across the continent, you'd best avoid South Sudan, Somalia, Libya, Democratic Republic of the Congo and the Central African Republic.
+A few are still ongoing.
+According to the Global Peace Index, five in 10 of the world's most dangerous countries are in Africa so if you go, you should avoid South Sudan, Somalia, Libya, Democratic Republic of the Congo and the Central African Republic.